Being charged up to twice as much for life insurance because you smoke is shocking and probably makes you want to avoid life insurance overall.

 Times are changing, and this is good news for all of you marijuana smokers out there who need life insurance.

 Especially if you already have life insurance but are paying too much.

 I put together some rates below so that you can see the difference between the best case marijuana rates of the past, vs the rates of today.

-These rates assume marijuana is not smoked more than three times per week, health checks out as very good, and that no cigarettes or other tobacco have been used within the past five years.
+These new rates assume marijuana is used daily, health checks out as very good, and that no cigarettes or other tobacco have been used within the past five years.

 As you can see from above, the old rates are significantly more expensive than the new rates.

 Based on all of the other information above, I definitely have A LOT of ammunition to negotiate all marijuana life insurance cases now.

 I can easily get you offers from hundreds of different insurance companies based on your specific marijuana use and overall medical condition to narrow down which company may be best for you.

 If you do smoke weed and need life insurance, or if you’ve been paying too much for your life insurance because of marijuana use, now is the time for you to save money on it.

 Quitting Smoking Case Study - 1 Year Term